Gambling Act 2005

 The applicant is required to publish notice of their application which will allow representations to be made.
 Notice must be given in 3 ways:

-- a notice placed outside the premises for 28 consecutive days in a place where it can be conveniently read
+- a notice placed outside the premises for 28 consecutive days in a place where it can be easily read

 - in a newspaper or newsletter of local relevance, on at least one occasion within 10 days of the application being made